haskell-streaming/streaming/README.md

     splitAt 20 $ "getLine" >> getLine      :: String IO (String IO ())
     length $ "getLine" >> getLine          :: IO Int

 and can dispense with half the advice they will give you on `#haskell`.
 It is only a slight exaggeration to say that a stream should never be "extracted from IO".

-With `sequence` and `traverse`, we accumulate a pure succession of pure values from a pure succession of monadic values.\
+With `sequence` and `traverse`, we accumulate a pure succession of pure values from a pure succession of monadic values.
 Why bother if you have intrinsically monadic conception of succession or traversal? `Stream f m r` gives you an immense body of such structures and a simple discipline for working with them.
-Spinkle `id` freely though your program if you get homesick.
+Spinkle `id` freely though your program, under various names, if you get homesick for `sequence` and company.

 Interoperation with the streaming-io libraries
 ----------------------------------------------